brocaar/chirpstack-docs/content/guides/troubleshooting/network-server.md

 ERRO[0581] processing uplink frame error                 data_base64="QKlajwGCAgADBwF6Eabhjw==" error="get device-session error: device-session does not exist or invalid fcnt or mic"
 {{< /highlight >}}

-In this log, LoRa Server was unable to authenticate the received data and map this to a device-session.
+In this log, ChirpStack Network Server was unable to authenticate the received data and map this to a device-session.
 The cause could be:

 * The device-session (activation) does not exist the device